 She gets there and she falls into his arms, but has to leave to go back home.
 She swears someday she will come back forever, because she is happy there.
 As the song continues, she ponders her emotions - "She wonders, how it ever got this crazy..."
 She just wants to feel loved and happy but she is torn.

 In the DVD Hell Freezes Over, the Eagles discussed this song's origins.
 When they were a struggling band in Los Angeles, they saw a lot of beautiful women around Hollywood who were married to wealthy, successful men, and wondered if they were unhappy.
-One night they were drinking in a bar when they spotted this stunning young woman; two steps behind her was a much older, fat, rich guy.
-As they were half laughing at them one of the Eagles commented, "Look at her, she can't even hide those lyin eyes!"
-Immediately, they all began grabbing for cocktail napkins to write down lyrics to go with that great observation.
-Glenn Frey told a similar story in a 1992 interview on the TV show Later With Bob Costas. (thanks, Patrick - Philadelphia, PA)
+One night they were drinking in a bar (their favorite watering hole: Dan Tana's) when they spotted this stunning young woman; two steps behind her was a much older, fat, rich guy.
+As they were half laughing at them, Glenn Frey commented, "Look at her, she can't even hide those lyin eyes!"

 Glenn Frey sang lead, Bernie Leadon was on lead guitar.

 This won a Grammy for Best Pop Vocal Performance by a Duo or Group.

 In 2008, an Irish prosecutor quoted the words to this song ("You can't hide those lyin' eyes...") in her closing statement at a trial involving the email firstname.lastname@example.org.
 The Dublin jury convicted Sharon Collins of conspiring to have her older partner and his two sons killed.
 Using the lyingeyes98 email, she contacted a hit man at email@example.com to do the deed, apparently unaware that emails can be traced.